psht13/avl-tree/README.md

 > **Note:** This library is designed for Node.js environments only and has not been tested in browsers.

+> **Platform Compatibility:** The library is primarily built and tested on Linux environments.
+While it should work on other platforms, compatibility is not guaranteed.
+If you encounter issues, you can try building from source using `npm run build`.

 ## Features

 - **Native Performance:** Leverages Rust's speed for fast tree operations.